 Sally’s Game Design Portfolio

 Hi!
 I’m Sally, a Game Design and Computer Science double major at New York University.
-I care about creating games that hook players, offering them experiences that feel rewarding, replayable, and impossible to put down.
+I care about creating games that hook players, offering them experiences that feel rewarding AND replayable.

-I currently teach programming and 3D modeling at MakeInspires, and work with Dead Alive Games on tabletop design, playtesting, and community engagement.
+I currently teach programming and 3D modeling at MakeInspires, and work with Dead Alive Games on development, playtesting, and community engagement.

-Whether it’s through clever mechanics or meaningful narratives, my goal is to make games that satisfy players — not just once, but every time they play.
+Whether it’s through clever mechanics or meaningful narratives, my goal is to make games that make an emotional impression and satisfy players: not just once, but every time they play.

 About Me